dojo/meta/STYLE.md

 ### Comments

-1. Comments documenting methods MUST be written in JSDoc format.
+1. Comments documenting methods SHOULD be written in JSDoc format.
 	Type information SHOULD NOT be included, since it should be possible to pick up from function signatures.

 	Example: